NBISweden/pipelines-nextflow/README.md

 * Nextflow
 * A container platform (recommended) such as Singularity or Docker, or the conda/mamba package manager if a container platform is not available.
-  If containers or conda/mamba are unavailable, then all tool dependencies must be accessible from your `PATH`.
+  If containers or conda/mamba are unavailable, then tool dependencies must be accessible from your `PATH`.

 ### Nextflow